How Distracted Driving Can Be Just as Dangerous as Drunk Driving

 How to Stay Safe

-If you are involved in an accident, including those caused by distracted driving, we can help.
+Stay safe on the roads, and remember, if you are involved in an accident in Tulsa, including those caused by distracted driving, we can help.
 Contact Aizenman Law Group for a free case evaluation today.